Ruthann Aron: Aftermath

 Aron's son, Joshua, was an employee at Cantor Fitzgerald's offices at the World Trade Center and was killed in the 9/11 attacks.
 Her daughter, Dana Aron Weiner, is a psychologist who works at Northwestern University in Chicago.
 At Aron's trial, Weiner pleaded for clemency on her mother's behalf.
 Aron was still living in New York City as of September 2011.

 In 2004, Aron's case was profiled on the Oxygen Network series Snapped, which profiles female criminals, and also on the truTV series Dominick Dunne's Power, Privilege, and Justice.
 In 2006, her case was profiled in an episode of A&E's City Confidential.

 Personal life

 It was reported in May 2016 that Aron was going by the name Ruth Ann Green and living in Montgomery County, Maryland, and in Palm Beach, Florida.
 She has self-published an autobiography claiming her innocence on the charges on which she was convicted.
+She is Jewish.